ai-concentration/udd-telefonica-challenge/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Feedback: Reto Documentation
 https://drive.google.com/drive/folders/1p9R4YdBi9gdW8mukZyk7JRWFNDUAqrAt?usp=share_link
-Inside the folder called Reto2 you will find new folders:
+Inside the folder called CRISP-DM in Reto2 you will find new folders:
 - Data Understanding:
 	- Contains all the details of the data used to make new information or inferences of the study cases.
 	- This folder just contains the document with the sections of data understanding and the adjusts with CRISP-DM.